RyanScout/CoinRepository/README.md

   train_loader = DataLoader(train_dataset, batch_size=8, shuffle=True, collate_fn=collate_fn)
   ```

 That's it!
-Adjust the parameters as needed and run the script to train your model.
+Adjust the parameters as needed and run the scripts to train and test your model.